-Disability pension: Must be assessed with a permanent total or partial disability of at least 20% and have at least 36 months of contributions before the 6-month period (January-June, April-September, July-December, or October-March) in which the disability began.
+Disability pension: Must be assessed with a permanent total or partial disability of at least 20% and have at least 36 months of contributions before the six-month period (January-June, April-September, July-December, or October-March) in which the disability began.

-Dependent's supplement (permanent total disability): Paid for each of the five youngest children under age 21 (no limit if disabled).
-The supplement ceases before age 21 if a child marries or becomes employed.
+Dependent's supplement (permanent total disability): Paid for each of the five youngest unmarried, unemployed children younger than age 21 (no limit if disabled) conceived on or before the insured's date of retirement.

-Supplementary allowance: Paid to recipients of a permanent total or partial disability pension.
+Supplementary allowance: Paid to persons receiving a disability pension.